Social Lab 4 – Denmark

 We all need water

 In the future water supply will be intrinsically linked to climate change.
 And this requires cooperation between partners which may not necessarily have a tradition for collaborating.
-Which is why we in this social lab focus on stakeholders who supply and consume water in cities.
+Which is why we in the Danish part of this social lab focus on stakeholders who supply and consume water in cities.

 Collaboration across sectors

-In this social lab we are interested in understanding how utility companies, municipalities, non-profit housing companies, recreational actors, R&D companies developing water technologies and academia can cooperate when status quo on water management has to change.
+In the Danish social lab we are interested in understanding how utility companies, municipalities, non-profit housing companies, recreational actors, R&D companies developing water technologies and academia can cooperate when status quo on water management has to change.

 At the center of the learning, which this social lab seeks to facilitate, is our focus on an ongoing and expanding case of cross-sectoral collaboration currently taking place in the city of Roskilde.
-Here, the local non-profit water supply is looking for innovative ways of recycling water at a council estate and find out ways to lead surface water away for use in other areas instead of wasting it by leading it into the sewers.
+Here, the local non-profit water supply is looking for innovative ways of recycling water at a council estate and to find new ways of leading surface water away for use in other areas instead of wasting it by leading it into the sewers.

 Using innovation for meeting societal challenges

 The work in the Danish social lab is closely connected with the everyday life for the end users – i.e. the inhabitants of the council housing.
 But it also invariably connects with broader plans at the municipal level for development of the local area, not only for water use and water management but also for recreational activities, greening of the physical environment, and local economic development.
 It thus becomes relevant and necessary to involve a broad range of stakeholders.
 All of this hubbub is supported by CORO Lab, a boundary-crossing organization established precisely to support collaboration among local actors working to couple innovation with societal challenges.